OfficeDev/hands-on-labs/O3653/O3653-7 Deep Dive into the Office 365 APIs for OneNote services/Lab.md

 		> **Note:** These files were created using the handy utility in Visual Studio: [Paste JSON as Classes](http://blogs.msdn.com/b/webdev/archive/2012/12/18/paste-json-as-classes-in-asp-net-and-web-tools-2012-2-rc.aspx).

-1. Create model objects for the OneNote notebook, section & page:
+1. Create model objects for the OneNote notebook, section, and page:
 	1. Add a new class named **Notebook** to the **Models** folder in the project.
 	1. Replace the `Notebook` class with the following code: